-The effect of these rules is that public funding is only available to pursue product liability claims in strictly defined circumstances.
-However, the Government is consulting on proposals that would restrict further the availability of public funding.
-Its 2010 consultation paper "Proposals for the Reform of Legal Aid in England & Wales" proposes that civil legal aid should largely be abolished for tort and other general claims.
+The effect of these rules is that public funding is only available to pursue product liability actions in strictly defined circumstances.
+However, as indicated above, draft legislation (the Legal Aid, Sentencing and Punishment of Offenders Bill) currently being debated by the UK Parliament, is likely to restrict further the availability of public funding.
+The Bill proposes that civil legal aid should largely be abolished for tort and other general claims.
 The test for providing exceptional funding would be changed and broadly, such funding would only be available where necessary to allow the Government to comply with its national and international legal obligations (such as under human rights legislation) and in the context of inquests.
-Funding would no longer be provided for non-inquest cases, such as product liability cases, on the basis that there is a significant wider public interest in funding these claims; the practical effect of his change is that public funding would no longer be available to pursue complex product liability claims.
+Funding would no longer be provided for noninquest cases, such as product liability cases, on the basis that there is a significant wider public interest in funding these claims; the practical effect of his change is that public funding would no longer be available to pursue complex product liability claims.
+The legislation is expected to be implemented during 2013.